bwhybrow23/umd-lib/docs/installation.md

 ![Xcode](images/spm1.avif)

-Enter the repository URL `https://github.com/vegidio/umd-lib` on the upper right corner to the screen and click on the button `Add Package`:
+Enter the repository URL `https://github.com/vegidio/umd-lib` in the upper right corner to the screen and click on the button `Add Package`:

 ![Xcode](images/spm2.avif)